Ernyoke/certified-aws-solutions-architect-professional/09-caching/cloudfront.md

 ## CloudFront Terms and Architecture

 - **Origin**: the source location of the content, can be S3 or custom origin (publicly routable IPv4 address)
 - **Distribution**: unit of configuration within CloudFront, which gets deployed out to the CloudFront network.
-Almost everything is configured within the distribution
+Almost everything is configured within the distribution directly or indirectly
 - **Edge Location**: pieces of global infrastructure where the content is cached.
-They are smaller than AWS regions, but there are way more in number.
+They are smaller than AWS regions, but they are way bigger in number and more widely distributed.
 Can be used to distribute static data only
-- **Regional Edge Cache**: larger version of an edge location.
+- **Regional Edge Cache**: larger version of an edge location, but there are fewer of them.
 Provides another layer of caching
 - CloudFront Architecture:
     ![CloudFront Architecture](images/CloudFrontArchitecture1.png)
-- If we are using S3 origins, the region edge location is not used if there is a cache miss for an edge location.
+- If we are using S3 origins, the region edge location is not used in case there is a cache miss for the edge location.
 Only custom origin can use the regional edge cache!
 - **Origin fetch**: the content is fetched from the origin in case of a cache miss on the edge location
 - **Behavior**: it is configuration within a distribution.
 Origins are directly linked to behaviors, behaviors are linked to distributions
     ![CloudFront Behavior](images/CloudFrontArchitecture2.png)
 ## CloudFront Behaviors

 - Distributions are units of configuration in CF, lots of high level options are configured on the distribution level: